kiraware/paspybin/docs/how-to-guides.md

 file.
 You can change the value according to what you have and save it in the root of the project directory with the file name `.env`.

+We have a doctest in src that we don't run tests by default because it's for testing code examples in the docstring.
+Because the code example uses real API calls without mocks, it can cause the test to reach the API call rate limit.
+To run doctest, just open the pyproject.toml file and look in the configuration for pytest in the testpaths section there is only a tests folder, you can add the src folder and run the test normally to run doctest in src.

 ### Documenting

 We use [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)